iguanajuice/novpn/README.md

 ## Installation

-Clone the repo and run `./install.sh` for an automated setup.
+1. Clone the repo
+2. Run `sudo make install`
+3. If using systemd, also run `sudo make systemd`

 ## Usage